Titans Grip

 Best for: The practitioner who values learning from a wide array of master teachers and prefers a class-style format over AI interaction.

-3. Pvolve — Best for hybrid fitness-Pilates
+3. Pvolve — Best for Hybrid Fitness-Pilates

 What it does: Pvolve blends Pilates principles with functional fitness and light resistance training.
 It emphasizes "functional movement" and often incorporates their proprietary equipment, though mat-only options exist.